rtm/human-css-classes/README.md

 Most of the rest is redundant, verbose, and duplicative.

-Because CSS systems are most often created by "UI designers", rather than engineers, basic computing principles of orthogonality and composition are ignored.
+Because CSS systems are most often created by "UI designers", rather than engineers, basic computing principles of orthogonality, factoring, and composition are ignored.

 We have developed an addiction to CSS preprocessors which merely provide some basic syntactic sugar, and, more perniciously,